ADA and Filing a Disability Discrimination Claim

 There are many nuances to the ADA including laws governing disclosure of medical information, medical examinations, medical inquiries, among other issues.
 Generally, an employer violates the ADA by failing to accommodate a disability or record of disability reasonably.
 An employer also may violate the ADA by taking adverse action against an employee due to an actual or suspected need for reasonable accommodation.

-If you or your loved ones have experienced disability discrimination or you would like to learn more about the ADA, the disability discrimination process, or how to file a claim, please schedule a free consultation by calling us today.
+If you or your loved ones have experienced disability discrimination or you would like to learn more about the ADA, the disability discrimination process, or how to file a claim, please schedule a consultation by calling us today.

 Click Here for a Consultation